 - Home health

 - Outpatient departments

 - Acute care hospitals

 - Private practice offices

-- Nursing homes

-- Rehabilitation hospitals

-- School systems

-- Skilled nursing units

-Admission to the PTA Program is selective.
+Admission Requirements: Admission to the PTA Program is selective.
 Students seeking admission into the PTA Program at Mountwest may arrange and appointment with the program faculty prior to submitting their application packet.